Create a Shipping Label

 - Label cost

-- A link to download the label
+- Link to download the label in different formats (PNG, PDF, ZPL)

 - Service type